timotheeg/NESTrisStatsUI/README.md

 TODO

+Note: This repo is built by myself for myself.
+Meaning it works, but setting up and troubleshooting is a pain, much of the code is copy/pasted between templates, and there's no documentation on the servers, ports, etc. At some point I will make it clean to allow people to use it easily, and to contribute to it easily, but there's no ETA for that.

 ## Bonus: Competition Layout

 The project contains a competition layout where 2 OCR streams can be sent to individual ports and rerendered.

 So far only the score differential, tetris rate and running tetris rate are supported for both players